The 8th Wonder of the World: Stern King Kong Tutorial

 Spider Pit Multiballs

 These multiballs are best used as utilities to help with island scenes or make progress towards other objectives.
 Shoot the spider pit four times to start the first pit multiball of a game.
 Each subsequent multiball requires two more hits than before.
+When multiball is lit, the lit insert will correspond to the multiball about to start; it moves from top to bottom by one insert every 10 seconds.

 - 2-Legged Lizard: Shoot the pit three times to collect awards and light jackpot.
 Lit shots increase the jackpot.

-- Octopus Insect: Shoot orange standup targets to light jackpot and shots in between them to increase the jackpot.
+- Octopus Insect: Shoot right-side orange standup targets to light jackpot and shots in between them to increase the jackpot.

 - Giant Spider: Collect switch hits (30 + 5 per jackpot) to light jackpot.
 Shoot lit ramps to increase the jackpot multiplier by +1x.